codeforequity-at/botium-connector-koreai-webhook/README.md

 * Just text conversation and assertation is possible.
 * Connector uses synch webhook API of Kore.ai.
 Always user has to start the conversation, and it is not possible to handle two following bot sections
 * Channel specific responses are not supported

+## Trouble shooting
+* Error 412: The chatbot does not support anonymous access.
+Use __KOREAI_WEBHOOK_FROMID__ capability.
+Use the ID of a registered user.
+* Error 401: The webhook is not available